Anti-Submarine Warfare Shallow Water Craft: Mahe-class

 CSL initiated the steel-cutting of the fourth and fifth vessels of the series, on 1 December 2021.

+The deliveries of eight vessels by CSL is expected between August 2025 and June 2028.

+The first ship of the class, Mahe, was delivered to the Indian Navy on 23 October 2025 and is scheduled to be commissioned on 24 November 2025 at the Naval Dockyard (Mumbai).

 Design

 Under the contract for the construction of the 16 vessels, the two shipyards contracted by the Indian Navy – Cochin Shipyard (CSL) and Garden Reach Shipbuilders and Engineers (GRSE), will respectively build eight vessels of their own, respective designs.

-The first eight vessels assigned to GRSE were designed entirely by GRSE's in-house design team, while the remaining eight vessels assigned to CSL were developed by a joint venture – consisting of CSL, Smart Engineering & Design Solutions (India) Ltd. (SEDS) and DA-Group subsidiary Surma Ltd.
+The first eight vessels assigned to GRSE were designed entirely by GRSE's in-house design team, while the remaining eight vessels assigned to CSL were developed by a joint venture – consisting of CSL, Smart Engineering & Design Solutions (India) Ltd. (SEDS) and DA-Group subsidiary Surma Ltd. The entire special quality low-magnetic steel for eight of the Arnala-class ships of GRSE have been supplied by SAIL from its steel plants in Bokaro, Bhilai and Rourkela.

+GRSE received the Raksha Mantri Award 2022 for designing "the most silent ship" of the Indian Navy.
+The award for the INS Arnala ship and the subsequent Arnala-class light corvettes.

 The ASW-SWC vessels are the biggest vessels of the Indian Navy to be powered by water-jet propulsion; the vessels' water-jet propulsion system allows the vessel to sprint swiftly for short intervals.
 The vessels are also reported to possess several features of stealth – including a reduced radar cross-section (RCS), a low acoustic signature and a low infrared signature.

 Armament

 The ASW-SWC vessels are equipped with one RBU-6000 anti-submarine rocket launcher and two sets of light-weight torpedo-tube launchers for launching anti-submarine torpedoes, (presumably the Advanced Light Weight Torpedo (ALWT)), for neutralizing enemy submarines.
 The vessels are also equipped with mine rails, which enables the vessel to lay anti-submarine mines along the seabed.

-Aside from its primary anti-submarine weaponry, the vessels are also equipped with one small-calibre cannon (presumably the CRN-91 30 mm naval gun) and two 12.7 mm M2 "Stabilized Remote Controlled Gun" remote-weapon stations (RWS), equipped with optronic control systems.
+Aside from its primary anti-submarine weaponry, the vessels are also equipped with one GRSE-developed Naval Surface Gun (NSG) 30 mm autocannon paired with a Electro Optical Fire Control System (EOFCS) and two 12.7 mm M2 "Stabilised Remote Controlled Gun" remote-weapon stations (RWS), equipped with optronic control systems.

 Sensors

 For detecting and intercepting hostile submarines, the ASW-SWC vessels are equipped with sophisticated sonar equipment, including a hull-mounted sonar (HMS) and towed low-frequency variable-depth sonar (LFVDS).
+The LFVDS system is being procured from a partnership firm formed by Indian CFF Fluid Control Ltd. and German Atlas Elektronik.
+The system will be manufactured in India and supplied to GRSE and CSL, the firms engaged in construction of the ships.
+The hull-mounted sonar is the Abhay system an advanced active-cum-passive integrated sonar system designed and developed by NPOL, DRDO and manufactured by BEL.